 - 1. From the Windows Control Panel, double-click the Network icon. - 2.
 On the Configuration tab, select TCP/IP-> Bluetooth LAN Access Server Driver (scroll down if necessary). - 3.
 Click Properties and select the IP Address tab. - a) Select Specify an IP address - b) Enter an IP Address (suggested value-192.168.1.1) - c) Enter a Subnet Mask (suggested value-255.255.255.0) - 4.
-Click OK twice to close the dialog boxes and then click YES to restart the computer.
+Click OK to close each dialog box, and then click YES to restart the computer.

-5.6.8.2 Setup for Windows 2000 and Windows XP
+6.6.8.2 Setup for Windows 2000 and Windows XP

 If Internet Connection sharing was previously enabled (before BTW was installed) it must be disabled and then re-enabled before the Bluetooth network adapter can use it.
+Configure for Network Access: